 With that said, the war on global health emergencies through staying at home is like curving more of Australia’s waste statistics in 2022.

 Councils across Australia have seen a significant increase in household rubbish volumes and waste disposal.
 A combination of rubbish from more online shopping, home renovations, returning foreign workers to their home countries and clearing unused belongings during the coronavirus lockdown cause a spike in waste statistics.

-Recently, Canada Bay City Council in Sydney reported an increase of 50% in household materials throughout April 2020 compared last year.
-In the council of Sydney, there’s a 35% rise in the volume of special collections which is alarming because landfills nowadays can’t keep up with the soaring statistics of waste.
+Recently, Canada Bay City Council in Sydney reported an increase of 50% in household materials throughout April 2020 compared to last year.
+In the council of Sydney, there’s a 35% rise in the volume of special collections, which is alarming because landfills nowadays can’t keep up with the soaring statistics of waste.